Youwes09/Ateon-Nix/README.md

 ## Overview

 Ateon is a complete desktop rice featuring a Material Design shell built with [AGS/Astal](https://github.com/Aylur/astal) for [Hyprland](https://github.com/hyprwm/Hyprland).
 Built upon the foundation of [Matshell](https://github.com/neurarian/matshell), it provides a cohesive desktop experience with intelligent theming, smooth animations, and adaptive layouts that work seamlessly across desktop and laptop configurations.

+This is the **Nix-packaged version** with declarative configuration through Home Manager and NixOS modules.

 ---